-Select the Add more recipients check box to set up additional (or secondary) deliveries for dual delivery or multiple delivery.
+Check the Add more recipients box to set up additional (or secondary) deliveries for dual delivery or multiple delivery.

-Choose Basic from the drop-down list to add individual email addresses, and then click Save.
-You can add multiple recipient addresses by clicking the Add button.
+Select Basic from the drop-down list to add individual email addresses, and then click Save.
+You can add multiple recipient addresses by clicking Add.

 Note: Any settings that you configure for the primary delivery will also affect the secondary deliveries.
 For example, if you change the envelope recipient, prepend a custom subject, and add custom headers to the primary delivery, the same configuration is applied to the secondary deliveries.

-Select this option if you want to remove any attachments from messages.
+Select this option to remove any attachments from messages.
 Optionally, you can append text to notify recipients that attachments were removed.

 For more details and step-by-step instructions about mail routing, including use cases and examples, see Manage mail routing and delivery: Guidelines and best practices.